Please email the required application materials to Beatrice Raquel Ochoa at firstname.lastname@example.org.

 Potential specific project aims include:

-- Increasing our understanding of leukemia composition and evolution in order to identify new targets and treatment strategies
+- Increasing our understanding of clonal hematopoiesis, bone marrow failure and leukemia development in Fanconi anemia in order to potentially identify novel targets and develop new treatment strategies

 Postdoctoral fellow candidates must have a PhD, MD or MD/PhD.
-Candidates must have gained knowledge in hematopoiesis and cancer research, and be interested in bone marrow transplantation.
+Candidates must have gained knowledge in hematopoiesis and/or cancer research, and be interested in bone marrow transplantation.
+Further, a prior background in DNA repair and/or Fanconi anemia would be a significant plus.
 In order to be considered, candidates should have:

 · demonstrated the ability to work independently